 Providence College’s most competitive academic-based merit scholarships range from 45% to 80% of tuition per year with several levels offered.
 Our most accomplished applicants who have exhausted the curriculum available at their high school, maintained an A average, and graduated at the top of their class are considered for these awards.
 Out of a typical freshman class of 1000 students, approximately 115 students are offered these highly selective scholarships.

-Albertus Magnus scholarships, providing a $18,000 per year award, are also available to students who have demonstrated superior academic performance during their entire high school career.
+Albertus Magnus scholarships, providing a $18,000 per year award for students entering the class of 2022, are also available to students who have demonstrated superior academic performance during their entire high school career.
 Students who have achieved consistent A- to A grades throughout high school in all subjects and have taken an extremely rigorous program of study will be considered for these awards.
 There is no separate application for academic scholarships.
 Please note that an A- average is not a guarantee of an academic-based scholarship, but suggests the minimum type of performance necessary to be a competitive candidate.
 While the review for admission is holistic and considers each student’s academic record as well as their extracurricular accomplishments and personal qualities, the scholarship review is specifically focused on a student’s academic credentials.
 All scholarships are renewable for four years provided students meet the GPA and academic progress requirements.

 Applicants considered for this one scholarship, which covers up to tuition, fees, room and board costs, must aspire to a career in the medical profession.
 Consideration is based on outstanding academic achievement in high school.
 No separate application is required to be considered for this award.